What advice do you have for expats having a baby in Incheon?

 - What should I pack when moving to Incheon?

-- What is life like in Incheon?
+- What are healthcare services like in Incheon?

 - What are medical services in Incheon like?